Maria Farmer: Early career and first encounters of Epstein

+Epstein's Zorro Ranch in New Mexico.

+Artnet News reported in June 2020 that Farmer's allegations prompted the New York Academy of Art to solicit an investigation from a law firm.
+Their report stated "Farmer has characterized the visit to Epstein's ranch as a 'dinner party' ...
+However, evidence supports that the visit occurred during the daytime."
+It further claimed "a number of these allegations are contradicted by Farmer's own sworn statements, as well as by other witness testimony."

+In protest, several female board members resigned, and some students and alumni criticized the investigation as victim blaming.
+In August 2020, the NYAA issued a "profound apology" to Farmer.

-Back in New York, Farmer was recruited to work for Epstein, first as his art advisor, where she oversaw the acquisition of artwork by Chuck Bowdish and Damian Loeb for Epstein's collection.
+Epstein hired Farmer to work as an art advisor and property manager for his New York residence.
+She oversaw the acquisition of artwork by Chuck Bowdish and Damian Loeb for Epstein's collection.
 She continued to work for Epstein at the front desk of his New York mansion, signing in "tradesmen, decorators, and friends".
-She observed a large number of young girls coming and going from the house, and stated that Maxwell would leave on frequent missions to recruit girls for Epstein.
-She described Epstein showing her the security room at his New York mansion that was equipped with extensive video surveillance devices focused on the beds and toilets in the property.
-Farmer reportedly saw lawyer Alan Dershowitz regularly visiting Epstein's New York home.
+In 2019, Farmer said she observed a large number of young girls coming and going from the house, and said that Maxwell would leave on frequent missions to recruit girls for Epstein.
+She alleges that Epstein showed her the security room at his New York mansion that was equipped with extensive video surveillance devices focused on the beds and toilets in the property.
+Farmer alleged seeing lawyer Alan Dershowitz regularly visiting Epstein's New York home.
+Dershowitz contends that Farmer "probably lied" about seeing him, stating that he had not yet met Epstein at that time.